-8.1 Steady State Assessments
+- 8.1 Steady State Assessments

 GRE will maintain appropriate planning criteria for all categories of events allowing for some loss in demand for some Category P2 events.
 Please refer to NERC Standard TPL-001-5, Table 1 for a further description of the performance requirements for the various event categories.
 A copy of Table 1 is located in the appendix to this criteria.

-In addition, generation interconnection analysis will include the loss of a large, local load that might affect the loading on the local transmission system.

-8.2 Transient Stability Assessments
+- 8.2 Transient stability assessments

-Transient and dynamic stability assessments are generally performed to assure the avoidance of loss of generator synchronism, prevention of system voltage collapse and the adequacy of system reactive power resources during the 20 seconds following a system disturbance.
+- 8.2.1 Transient and dynamic stability assessments are generally performed to assure the avoidance of loss of generator synchronism, prevention of system voltage collapse and the adequacy of system reactive power resources during the 20 seconds following a system disturbance.
 The transient and dynamic system stability performance criteria to be utilized by GRE shall include the following factors.

-GRE will perform transient stability assessments when a need is indicated or on a regular basis per NERC Standards.
+- 8.2.2 GRE will perform transient stability assessments when a need is indicated or on a regular basis per NERC Standards.
 These assessments will include, but are not limited to, consideration of the following system load conditions:

-- 1) Summer peak
+- Summer peak

-- 2) Summer off-peak
+- Summer off-peak

-- 3) Winter peak
+- Winter peak

-- 4) Minimum load
+- Minimum load